 11. Organocide

-Additionally, it acts as a fungicide, suppressing plant diseases such as powdery mildew and downy mildew.
-But, it is not advisable that you use it on indoor plants.
+It also acts as a fungicide, suppressing plant diseases such as powdery mildew and downy mildew.
+However, it should not be used on indoor plants.

 12. Garlic Spray

-The garlic water solution is another impressive home remedy for spider mite control.
+The garlic water solution is another home remedy for controlling spider mites.

-This product has a suffocating effect, as the name suggests.
-It is made with refined pre-emulsified mineral oil.
-Dilute Suffoil-X according to instructions and saturate infested plants to treat spider mites.
+Dilute Suffoil-X according to the instructions and apply it to infested plants to treat spider mites.

-You can use it on your organic vegetables.
+It is also safe to use on your organic vegetables.
 Additionally, it doubles as an effective fungicide.
-In that, it works great at controlling plant rusts and mildews.
+In that sense, it works well for controlling plant rust and mildew.

 Takeaway

-Once an infestation becomes severe, it can be difficult to get it under control.
-However, by using a combination of these natural and organic pest repellants, controlling them becomes easy.
+Once an infestation becomes severe, it can be challenging to control.
+However, by using a combination of these natural and organic pest repellents and control methods, you can effectively manage these pests.

 Picture via extension.umn.edu